ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 ----------------------------------------

 Language model scores can be added to the lattices before passing them through to SGNMT.
 This is the approach we took in the `ACL 2016 paper <http://arxiv.org/abs/1605.04569>`_.
-Alternatively, the nplm predictor can be used directly in SGNMT.
+Alternatively, the nplm predictor can be used directly in SGNMT for incorporating a feedforward neural language model trained with `NPLM <http://nlg.isi.edu/software/nplm/>`_.
 A German NPLM model file can be found in *./lm/nplm*.
 However, this model has been trained with a different word map.
 Therefore, we add the *idxmap* wrapper predictor to the *nplm* predictor.
 This wrapper translates between word indices used by SGNMT, and indices used by the NPLM predictor.
 The mapping between indices is defined with the ``--src_idxmap`` and ``--trg_idxmap`` arguments::